-Join Julie Bruce, our journey begins in Windhoek and we explore sand dunes, game parks, the Skeleton Coast....space available for 1 lady to share
+Limited to 10 people.
+Join Julie & Norman Bruce, our journey begins in Windhoek and we explore sand dunes, game parks, the Skeleton Coast.

-AIRFARE: approx $2,200 departing Vancouver to Windhoek Namibia, returning from Victoria Falls Zimbabwe, including arrival & departure transfers approx $2,200 if arriving & departing on our group tour dates NOTE: You do NOT have to come to Vancouver to join the tour please contact us for a quote to depart other cities
+AIRFARE: we estimate the cost of the airfare to be approx $2,200 departing Vancouver to Windhoek Namibia, returning from Victoria Falls Zimbabwe, NOTE: You do NOT have to come to Vancouver to join the tour please contact us for a quote to depart other cities

 This morning we drive southwest through the Remshoogte Pass in the mountainous Khomas Hochland (Highlands) to Sesriem.
 The Namib Desert is a great wilderness, a vast solitary place - harsh and utterly primeval - the oldest desert on earth.
 This sea of dunes has been created by rivers carrying sand down from the mountainous interior to the coast and then onshore winds from the Atlantic blowing the sand back inland and piling it up into dunes.
 These dunes are "marching" inland at a speed of up to 20 metres (65 feet) per year.
 Some of the gigantic red and grey sand dunes in this area reach over 275 metres (900 feet) high and are considered to be the highest in the world.
 We can take a late afternoon walk up Elim dune for panoramic sunset views.